astronomer/docs/learn/airflow-isolated-environments.md

 - [`@task.branch_external_python`](#virtual-branching-operators) decorator / BranchExternalPythonOperator (BEPO)
 - [`@task.branch_virtualenv`](#virtual-branching-operators) decorator / BranchPythonVirtualenvOperator (BPVO)

 The virtual environment decorators have operator equivalents with the same functionality.
-Astronomer recommends using decorators where possible because they simplify handling of [XCom](airflow-passing-data-between-tasks.md).
+Astronomer recommends using decorators where possible because they simplify the handling of [XCom](airflow-passing-data-between-tasks.md).

 ![Graph of options for isolated environments in Airflow.](/img/guides/airflow-isolated-environments_isolated_env_options_graph.png)

 Which option you choose depends on your use case and the requirements of your task.
-The table below shows which operators are best for which use cases.
+The table below shows which operators are best for particular use cases.

 | Use Case | [`@task.kubernetes`](#kubernetes-pod-operator) | [KPO](#kubernetes-pod-operator) | [EPO](#external-python-operator) | [PVO](#virtualenv-operator) | [BEPO](#virtual-branching-operators) | [BPVO](#virtual-branching-operators) |
 |----------|----------|----------|----------|----------|----------|----------|